FreeAndFair/ColoradoRLA/docs/20_tutorial.md

 \pagebreak

-Tutorial
+Run Book outline
 ========

-***should the tutorial deal with the SOS establishing the risk limit, or any of their pre-audit responsibilities like the selection of which races to audit?
+***should the run book deal with the SOS establishing the risk limit, or any of their pre-audit responsibilities like the selection of which races to audit?